 Google revealed that a patch for its Chrome web browser was actually a fix for a zero-day that was under multiple active attacks.
 According to ZDNet, the attacks exploited CVE-2019-5786, a security flaw and the only patch included in the Chrome 72.0.3626.121 version, released at the beginning of March.

 Google described the error as a memory management error in Google Chrome’s FileReader – a web API included in all major browsers that lets web apps read the contents of files stored on the user’s computer.

-As a result, Chrome users are advised to use the browser’s built-in update tool – if they haven’t already – in order to trigger an update to 72.0.3626.121 version.
+In order to trigger an update to 72.0.3626.121 version, Chrome users are advised to use the browser’s built-in update tool – if they haven’t already.

 Let us know what digital marketing news topics and areas you would like us to look out for in the future.
 Write your requests below, we’ll keep an eye out (or two) so you don’t have to – and all for FREE, of course.

 In the meantime, you can take a look at our digital marketing blog for more digital marketing news, social media marketing, business growth tips and tricks plus, of course, all things email marketing.